 These five best practices will let you increase your Pipedrive workflow.
 However, to make sure that you increase the efficiency of your sales pipeline, you should pay special attention to analytics.
 Let’s talk about this in the next section.

 How to use Pipedrive effectively

 Effective work is not only the proper use of filters and activities schedule.
 You need to analyze your results and derive proper insights from them.
 For this, Pipedrive provides a separate menu called Insights, where you can find multiple reports and organize them on a dashboard.

 However, data analytics features provided by Pipedrive are somewhat limited and won’t allow you to go beyond the preset options.
 This is why many Pipedrive users build their custom dashboards using Google Sheet, Data Studio, Tableau, and many other tools for business intelligence and data visualizations.
 For this, they integrate Pipedrive with the chosen app to automate data flow from Pipedrive.

-For example, Coupler.io provides Pipedrive integrations with Google Sheets, Excel, and BigQuery.
+For example, Coupler.io provides Pipedrive integrations with Google Sheets, Excel, and BigQuery via the Pipedrive API without any coding.
 Let’s say you know Excel and use it for some reporting purposes.
 Coupler.io allows you to automate the export of different data from Pipedrive to Excel, including deals and activities, on a custom schedule from every month to every 15 minutes.
 As a result, you can build complex and straightforward dashboards that can be easily shared with stakeholders, like the following one: